nicoverbruggen/phpmon/README.md

 This means:

-- You have at least the latest version of PHP installed (`php@7.4`)
+- You have at least the latest version of PHP installed (`php`)
 - You have installed Laravel Valet (`which valet` returns `/usr/local/bin/valet`)
 - You ran `valet trust`, which means Valet commands can be run without using sudo

 The utility runs the following commands:

 - Unlink all detected PHP versions
-- Switch to PHP 7.4 (this is done to ensure that Valet works, even when attempting to use PHP 5.6)
+- Switch to whatever version of PHP `php` is at (this is done to ensure that Valet works, even when attempting to use PHP 5.6)
 - Stop all php-fpm service instances
 - Link the desired version of PHP
 - Start the correct php-fpm service for the desired PHP version